Information on COVID-19 for Maine Nonprofits

 - Find more about the board’s role and strategy development

-- Free Webinar from UST: Beyond the Curve: Preparing for Re-entry to the Workplace (June 11 and June 17) – tips on preparing to welcome employees back to the office while maintaining compliance with state and federal regulations related to the Coronavirus.
+- Webinar: Beyond the Curve: Preparing for Re-Entry to the Workplace (UST) – offered multiple dates: 7/9, 7/15, 7/22, and 7/29 (or watch a recording from June 11) – tips on preparing to welcome employees back to the office while maintaining compliance with state and federal regulations related to the Coronavirus (UST)

 - Portland Regional Chamber’s Back to Business toolkit